stamparm/maltrail/sensor/docs/ARCHITECTURE.md

 sensor, and those maps are not hot enough to justify the risk.

-**`NegativeFilter` (`src/trails/table.rs`) — a cache-resident miss filter.** The trail store is ~87 MB, so a lookup miss is a DRAM round trip, and nearly every lookup misses.
+**`NegativeFilter` (`src/trails/table.rs`) — a cache-resident miss filter.** The trail store is ~100 MB and growing, so a lookup miss is a DRAM round trip, and nearly every lookup misses.
 A ~16-bit-per-entry bitmap in front of each table answers "definitely absent" from L2/L3.
 The asymmetry is what makes it sound: a *clear* bit is exact (an inserted key always sets its bits), a *set* bit only means "check the real table".
-A false negative here would be a silently missed detection, so the invariant is asserted directly — `tests/trails.rs` walks every row of the real 1.5M-row trails file through `get()` on each test run.
+A false negative here would be a silently missed detection, so the invariant is asserted directly, at two scales:

+* `tests/trails.rs::the_negative_filter_never_hides_a_key_at_real_scale` builds a 1.5M-key store
+  from a deterministic generator and walks every key back through `get()`.
+No trails file needed, so it runs on every test run everywhere, CI included.
+* `tests/trails.rs::real_trails_every_single_row_is_findable_with_its_own_info` does the same walk
+  over the *real* trails file (`$MALTRAIL_TRAILS`, default `~/.maltrail/trails.csv`).
+It self-skips when there is none; the `real trail set` CI job builds one with `sensor/tools/update_trails.py --offline` so it runs there rather than only on an operator's box.

 **Incremental scan accumulators (`src/heuristics/scan.rs`).** Keys queue themselves when they cross their detection threshold, and `_get_local_prefix()` counts are maintained as keys are